elizabethsiegle/genieplusplus/README.md

 Example query: I need to go out with my five friends to go get thai food.
 Find me a thai restaurant in sanfrancisco that can accomodate 5 people for a reservation this evening.

 Example query: I need to go get a massage within the next three hours.
 Where should I go?

+Example query: I want to place an order of mongolian beef with rice at papa's for pickup as fast as possible.